-Fred Tingberg Jr.
+Fred Tingberg, Jr. 1

-Business Development Manager Lanzo Lining Services Deerfield Beach, Fl
+Business Development Manager Lanzo Lining Services Deerfield Beach, FL, Email: fredt@lanzo.org

-ABSTRACT: This paper compares Non Styrenated, UV Light, Remote Epoxy CIPP, and Sequential Wrapped Carbon Fiber/ Epoxy technology in applications where the presence of VOC's, fumes, vapors, is unacceptable, undesirable or impractical.
-Several recent case histories of successfully installed CIPP applications are presented where the application did not allow for Styrene emissions either in the Vapor Phase during Cure or during the release of liquid Styrene laden process water during commissioning of the pipeline.
-UV cure technology is also compared which, while styrenated, requires no process water resulting in styrene concentrations well below those realized during typical CIPP installation.
-Finally in NSF 61 Certified Application there is no room for introduction of solvents, reagents, and residuals into the distribution side of the municipal water stream.
+ABSTRACT: This paper compares non-styrenated, UV light, and remote epoxy CIPP in applications where the presence of VOC's, fumes, vapors, is unacceptable, undesirable or impractical.
+A recent case history of a successfully installed CIPP indoors within a Detroit area Casino during routine hours of operation is presented.
+A second, albeit, pressure rated application of the same non-styrenated resin is documented in a Detroit River front fountain application at the Renaissance Center where resin chemistry consistent with potable water application was desired.
+A UV cure technology is documented which, while styrenated, requires no process water resulting in styrene concentrations well below those realized during typical CIPP installation.

 The practical limits of Styrene usage in the trenchless industry has become controversial citing environmental, exposure, and safety issues.
-The use of non-styrenated, UV Cure, and Remote Impregnated Epoxy Resins in CIPP installation sidesteps this debate while offering the benefits of close fit, full structural, and pressure rated cured in place pipe.
+The use of non-styrenated, UV cure, and remote impregnated epoxy resins in CIPP installation sidesteps this debate while offering the benefits of close fit, full structural, and pressure rated cured in place pipe.

-Issues associated with styrene usage, such as cycle water contamination and airborne odor concentration has been largely eliminated in Europe through the evolution of UV, as well as, Remote impregnated epoxy technologies.
+Issues associated with styrene usage, such as cycle water contamination and airborne odor concentration has been largely eliminated in Europe through the evolution of UV, as well as, remote impregnated epoxy technologies.
 While it remains to be seen as to the timing of this change within the US; both sides along with the economics of this issue will be presented within this paper.

 The movement towards more "Green" materials in construction has been largely accepted in concept while the Owner/End users must weigh the economic impact of such materials as compared with alternative means of using styrenated products and more common technologies.
 While styrene utilization remains commonplace within our industry; Green or sensitive application requires containment, absorption, and/or shielding methodologies.
-This paper shall demonstrate the successful installation of CIPP without Styrene in applications where Odors, Exposures, or Contamination could not be tolerated.
+This paper shall demonstrate the successful installation of CIPP without Styrene in applications where odors, exposures, or contamination could not be tolerated.

-INTRODUCTION
+1. INTRODUCTION

-The issue of styrene utilization in CIPP installation is recently become controversial within the United States stirring debate within and outside of the Trenchless Construction Industry [1].
-Experts point to the five year lag in technology implementation between Europe and the United States arguing that today's snapshot overseas would demonstrate less usage of styrenated resins in favor of UV and Remote Impregnated Epoxy Technologies.
+The issue of styrene utilization in CIPP installation is recently become controversial within the United States stirring debate within and outside of the trenchless construction industry (NASSCO, 2008).
+Experts point to the five year lag in technology implementation between Europe and the United States arguing that today's snapshot overseas would demonstrate less usage of styrenated resins in favor of UV and remote impregnated epoxy technologies.
 In this country the increasing use of CIPP has been an adaptive process while solving the gamut of trenchless application ranges from small to large and non-circular diameter, pressure rated, storm drain, industrial sewer and process pipes has largely been accomplished with little or no effect being attributed to the use of a common, inexpensive, and in CIPP, practical solvent known as styrene.